 Today’s workforce has the potential to drive the long-term growth of our economy, but today’s scheduling practices are getting in the way.
 We all need a workweek we can count on – one that allows all of us to care for our families, stay healthy, and get ahead.
 That’s why working people across the country are coming together to restore a fair workweek in our workplaces and communities.

-The Fair Workweek Initiative, anchored by the Center for Popular Democracy and CPD Action, is driving the growing momentum to restore a workweek that enables working families to thrive.
+The Fair Workweek Initiative, anchored by the Center for Popular Democracy, CPD Action and United for Respect, is driving the growing momentum to restore a workweek that enables working families to thrive.
 We are committed to elevating the voices of working people to ensure they can shape the solutions that work for their families – whether through improved industry practices or new workplace protections.